Student Loan Deferment vs Forbearance: What's The Difference?

 Interest payments are still required on Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans, Direct PLUS Loans, FFEL Plus Loans, and unsubsidized portions of Direct Consolidation Loans and FFEL Consolidation Loans.

-With federal student loan forbearance, borrowers are always responsible for paying the interest that accrues, regardless of what kinds of federal loans you have.
+With federal student loan forbearance, borrowers are always responsible for paying the interest that accrues, regardless of what kinds of federal loans they have.

-You can either pay the interest as it adds up during the forbearance period or you can have it capitalized (added to the principal) at the end, which would increase the total amount you repay.
+You can either pay the interest as it adds up during the forbearance period, or you can have it added to your interest balance at the end.

 Who Is Eligible for Deferment?

-Overall, deferment is tailored to people who are having economic difficulties because, for example, they’re in school at least half-time, in the military, in another eligible post-graduate role, or can’t find a full-time job.
+To qualify, you need to be enrolled in school at least half-time, in the military, in another eligible post-graduate role, or unable to find a full-time job.
 You may also qualify for a deferment if you’re seeking cancer treatments, are enrolled in an approved rehabilitation program, or are serving in the Peace Corps.

 Recommended: Examining How Student Loan Deferment Works